noor188/Space-Invaders/README.md

 # Space-Invaders
 The design of the classic arcade game space invaders

+# Learning goal:
+learned a systematic programming method rather than a programming language.
+This practical approach helped me channel my creativity so that I can program well in any language.

 # Design

 This Space Invaders game have the following behaviour: